MediaMonitoringAndAnalysis/EntryExtraction/README.md

 ## Configuration Parameters

-The `EntriesExtractor` class accepts the following parameters:
+The `SemanticEntriesExtractor` class accepts the following parameters:

 - `relevancy_model_name` (str): Path or name of the SetFit model for determining sentence relevancy
 - `independance_model_name` (str): Path or name of the SetFit model for determining sentence independence